Dr Andrea Rehman BScHons PhD CStat CSci

 I teach on the in-house Msc courses Statistics for Epidemiology and Population Health (STEPH) and Advanced Statistical Methods in Epidemiology (ASME).
 I co-organise the summer projects for the distance learning (DL) Epidemiology MSc.

 My research interests are in child health and nutrition.
 I mainly work on projects in Africa and India.
-I am lead statistician for the START-IPT trial in Uganda investigating the effect of malaria prophylaxis in school aged children on malaria in the community.
+I am lead statistician for the START-IPT trial in Uganda investigating the effect of malaria prophylaxis in school aged children on malaria in the community and for the BREATHE trial in Zimbabwe and Malawi investigating the use of azithromycin for the treatment of chronic lung disease in HIV-infected adolescents.
 I was lead statistician for the NUSTART (nutritional support for adults starting antiretroviral therapy) trial in Tanzania and Zambia which investigated the effect of nutritional supplements for malnourished HIV patients on mortality.
 I also worked as part of a team supporting the Bioko Island malaria control program in Equatorial Guinea.
 I have previously been involved with a number of projects including investigating the effect of Vitamin D supplementation on the hospitalisation rates of infants up to six months of age in Dehli, improving TB cure rates in Senegal by decentralising care, investigating the epidemiology of rotavirus in an urban slum in India and trying to improve child growth by giving fortified porridge to infants in Zambia in an RCT.

 - Child health